Seaweed is a common ingredient in Asian cuisine that's rapidly gaining popularity among health-conscious Westerners.

 Failure to get enough iodine from the diet can lead to hypothyroidism.

-This can create symptoms such as low energy, dry skin, tingling in the hands and feet, forgetfulness, depression and even weight gain (14).
-Adding seaweed to your diet can help you consume sufficient iodine for your thyroid to function optimally (16).
+This can create symptoms such as low energy, dry skin, tingling in the hands and feet, forgetfulness, depression and even weight gain (

 The RDI of iodine for adults is 150 micrograms per day.
 Most people can meet this requirement by eating several servings of seaweed per week.